Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

 A permutation $\pi \in S_N$ is sampled from the Mallows model before the interview process.
-During the interview process, each entry of $\pi$ is presented one-by-one from the left; the relative ordering of the presented positions forms a prefix of $\pi$.
-This is the only information the employer can use to decide whether to accept or reject the current candidate.
-Thus, every strategy can be represented as a set of prefixes that lead to an acceptance decision for the last candidate observed; such a list is called a {\em strike set}.
-More precisely, the selection process proceeds as follow: If the prefix we have seen so far is in the strike set corresponding to the winning strategy, then we accept the current candidate and continue (if there is at least one selection left); if it does not belong to the strike set corresponding to the winning strategy, we reject the current candidate and continue.
+During the interview process, each entry of $\pi$ is presented one-by-one from the left; the relative ordering of the positions presented so far forms a prefix of $\pi$.
+That is the only information that can be used to decide whether to accept or reject the current candidate.
+Therefore, every strategy can be represented as a set of permutations of possibly different lengths that lead to an accept decision for the last candidate observed; such a set is called a {\em strike set}.
+More precisely, the selection process proceeds as follow: If the prefix we have seen so far is in the strike set, then we accept the current candidate and continue (if there is at least one selection left); if it does not belong to the strike set, we reject the current candidate and continue.
+For example, let $N=4$ and $s=1$.
+Then, the boxed set of permutations $A = \{[12], [213], [3124], [3214]\}$ in Figure~\ref{tree-1} is a strike set.
+The corresponding interview strategy may be summarized as follows: If the relative order of the candidates interviewed so far is in the set $A$, then accept the current candidate; otherwise, reject the current candidate.

-Obviously, the strike set representing an optimal strategy only contains eligible permutations.
-Therefore, we can refine the definition of a strike set.
+Since in our model there are $s$ selections, we make use of $s$-strike sets defined below.